 Unusual Physical Strength

-The episode when Christ casted out demons into swine also suggests that demons can give an individual they possess unusual strength.
-The man possessed by the demons was able to repeatedly break the chains that bound him:
+The story of the Maniac of Gadara also suggests that demons can give a person they possess unusual strength.
+A man possessed by the demons could break the chains that bound him:

 “(1) And they came over unto the other side of the sea, into the country of the Gadarenes.
 (2) And when he was come out of the ship, immediately there met him out of the tombs a man with an unclean spirit, (3) Who had his dwelling among the tombs; and no man could bind him, no, not with chains: (4) Because that he had been often bound with fetters and chains, and the chains had been plucked asunder by him, and the fetters broken in pieces: neither could any man tame him.
 (5) And always, night and day, he was in the mountains, and in the tombs, crying, and cutting himself with stones.”
 (Mark 5:1-5)